duttresearchgroup/Chauffeur/README.md

 * `docker-compose up`: This will utilize the cross-compilers inside the build environment to produce the binaries.

+* [Debug] For using an interactive debugging environment, please run `docker-compose run miself.builder bash`

 # Step 2: Deployment on board

 # Step 3: Running on board